The Metropolitan Greek Chorale

 Ms. Alexander holds a Masters Degree in Conducting from the Oberlin Conservatory of Music, where she studied with Dr. Daniel Moe, and was subsequently invited to teach there as Interim Director of the Department of Choral Music.
 From that same institution, she earned a BFA in Stage Directing for Opera and then worked with opera companies and festivals both here and abroad.
 These include the Santa Fe Opera, New Jersey State Opera, Academy of Vocal Arts in Philadelphia, Lake George Opera, and the Corfu International Music Festival.

 An advocate for music education, Ms. Alexander has served as an adjudicator for the New Jersey Teen Opera Festival, the Monmouth County Arts Council's Teen Arts Festival, and the Sights & Sounds Arts Festival of the Greek Orthodox Churches of NJ.
+In 2006, she acted as Musical Director for a speciall concert in honor of composer Anna Gallos sponsored by the Eastern Federation of Greek Orthodox Choirs (EFGOC).
 She teaches conducting privately, and often appears as a clinician and guest speaker at choral workshops and music festivals.